Long Term Care

 You pay for your LTC coverage through the convenience of payroll deduction with after-tax dollars.
 Premium costs are based on your age as of the Benefit Calculation Date (October 1).
 Your family members’ premiums are based on their age as of the date they apply for coverage.
 Their premiums will be sent directly to Unum, not deducted from payroll.
 If you are a newly eligible employee or a current employee and are selecting LTC insurance for the first time, you may select LTC with no medical underwriting requirements.
 If you are currently enrolled and want to increase your benefit level, add options, or are re-enrolling after discontinuing coverage, medical underwriting will be required.
 For more information about long-term care coverage, call Unum at 1-888- SOG-FLEX (1- 888-764-3539).

-Detailed plan information can be found in the Enrollment Booklet or at the GaBreeze link on the Team Georgia website.
-Pricing per plan and coverage tier varies and is accessible on the Flexible Benefit Rate Chart.
+Detailed plan information can be found in the GaBreeze link on the Team Georgia website.
+Pricing per plan and coverage tier varies and is accessible on the .or at the

 Enrollment is made by new hires within 31 days of hire date.